aljica/restaurants/README.md

 ## Possible improvements

 * Could be good to do some form of regex-check to validate data input from .json file for the add_restaurant POST method.
-* Prevent exact same data to be stored in the DB multiple times (to prevent DDoS attacks or other malicious use)
+* Prevent exact same data from being stored in the DB multiple times (to prevent DDoS attacks or other malicious use)